Submit a guest post, etc.

-Submit a guest post, essay, poem, art, photo, video, calendar item, press release, news tip, link to media coverage, etc. about bicycling in Monterey County.
+Submit a guest post, essay, poem, press release, news tip, link to media coverage, or other text about bicycling in Monterey County.
 Art, photos, and videos are also considered.
-Visitors and locals of all ages are welcome to have their voice heard here.
+Visitors and locals of all ages are welcome and encouraged to have their voices heard here.

 Submit a listing for the Master Calendar for Bicycling Monterey County.
 Note “How to submit a listing” on the calendar page.

 News: Press releases and other announcements